hyperledger/fabric/docs/Setup/ca-setup.md

 directory of MSP in Hyperledger Fabric and the $MSP_DIR/signcerts and $MSP_DIR/keystore directories must exist.

-Also note that you must replace *gHIexUckKpHz* with the secret which was returned from the registration in the previous section.
+Also note that you must replace *\<secret>* with the secret which was returned from the registration in the previous section.

 ```
 # export FABRIC_CA_CERT_FILE=$MSP_DIR/signcerts/peer.pem
 # export FABRIC_CA_KEY_FILE=$MSP_DIR/keystore/key.pem
-# fabric-ca client enroll -config client-config.json peer1 gHIexUckKpHz https://localhost:7054
+# fabric-ca client enroll -config client-config.json peer1 <secret> https://localhost:7054 csr.json
 ```

-The peer.pem and key.pem files should now exist at the specified locations.
+The peer.pem and key.pem files should now exist at the locations specified by the environment variables.

 #### Revoke a certificate or user